John Alan Claughton: Minor Counties career

 In 1982, Claughton made his Berkshire debut in the 1982 Minor Counties Championship against Buckinghamshire.
 Claughton played 22 Minor Counties matches for Berkshire, with his final Minor Counties match for the county coming against the Somerset Second XI in the 1986 Minor Counties Championship.
 In 1983, he made his List-A debut for Berkshire against Yorkshire in the 1st round of the 1983 NatWest Trophy.
 Claughton played 2 further List-A matches for the county, with his final one-day match for Berkshire coming against Hampshire in the 1st round of the 1985 NatWest Trophy.

 In 1983, Claughton made a single List-A appearance for the Minor Counties against Sussex in the 1983 Benson and Hedges Cup.

 In 1988, Claughton made his Dorset debut in the 1988 Minor Counties Championship against Devon.
 Claughton played 33 Minor Counties matches for Dorset, with his final Minor Counties match coming against Berkshire in 1993.
 In 1989, he made his List-A debut for Dorset against Kent in the 1st round of the 1989 NatWest Trophy.
 Claughton made one further List-A appearance for Dorset against Lancashire in the 1st round of the 1991 NatWest Trophy.

 In his overall List-A career, he scored 517 runs at an average of 20.68, with two half centuries and a high score of 65.

 Teaching

 Claughton's main career was as a schoolmaster teaching Latin and Classical Greek.
 He was a master at Eton College from 1984 to 2001, where he was also in charge of cricket, and then was appointed Headmaster at Solihull School (2001–2005).
-In 2006, he returned to his own old school to become Chief Master at King Edward's School, Birmingham.
+In 2006, he returned to his own old school to become Chief Master at King Edward's School, Birmingham where he introduced the International Baccalaureate.
 Claughton retired from his post as Chief Master in July 2016, a decision he announced in 2015 after suffering a stroke, and was succeeded by Dr Mark Fenton.
 In 2016, in the Tatler Schools Awards Claughton was named as 'Best Head of Public School'.
+Since his retirement, Claughton has been critical of independent education in the UK.